 In 1995, GSA created the Courthouse Management Group to manage the largest courthouse construction project in 50 years.
 The project led to the renovation or rebuilding of federal courthouses across the country.

-GSA embraced new technologies, launched electronic government initiatives, and helped the government do business over the internet.
+The General Services Administration embraced new technologies, launched electronic government initiatives, and helped the government do business over the internet.
 In 2007, they consolidated the Federal Telecommunication Service into the Federal Acquisition Service to better align the delivery of services.

 In 2010, GSA became the first agency to move email to a cloud-based system, reducing inefficiencies and costs 50%.
 Since that time, many initiatives have been launched to better streamline government technology.